 You agree to notify us immediately of any breach in secrecy of your log-in information.
 If you have any reason to believe that your account information has been compromised or that your account has been accessed by a third party, you agree to immediately notify the Recovery Record by e-mail to email@example.com.
 You will be solely responsible for the losses incurred by the Recovery Record and others due to any unauthorized use of your account.

 Recovery Record may communicate with you by email or posting notice on the Recovery Record Service.
-You may request that we provide notice of security breaches in writing.

 You agree to receive email from us at the email address you provided to us for customer service-related purposes.